 - A small 12-volt battery (optional) that is rated a minimum of 7 to 10 Amp hour can be used to power the PortaWell.
 A 30-to-50-watt solar panel (optional) can be used to recharge the battery or extend the battery pumping time.

 - It effortlessly provides up to 1 gallon per minute flow rate allowing a larger volume of water to be processed than alternative gravity fed or mechanically pumped systems.

-- ™ Use good judgement when selecting a water source to be filtered and always seek the best fresh water source available.
+- Use good judgement when selecting a water source to be filtered and always seek the best fresh water source available.
 Avoid water sources that are obviously contaminated with chemicals, heavy sediment, algae bloom, and/or biological waste (animal or human) products.
-If viral contamination of the water is suspected, pretreat the water a with chlorine solution and let sit for 30 minutes before pumping through PortaWell™.
+If viral contamination of the water is suspected, consider post treatment of the water with a chlorine solution and let sit for 30 minutes.

 - The pump is not designed for continuous duty operation.
 To extend the life of the pump, best practice is to operate for up to 30 minutes and rest for 5 minutes.
 If the ambient temperature is above 90 degrees F, reduce the operating time and extend the rest times accordingly.
 Always shield the pump from direct sunlight when operating to help minimize pump overheating.